RosterElf Logo

 Punctuality rate

 The percentage of shifts where staff clock in on time or early.
 Compare actual clock-in times against scheduled start times.
 Target 95% or higher.
-Persistent lateness affects operations, team morale, and can indicate scheduling or engagement issues.
+Persistent lateness affects operations, team morale, and can signal scheduling or engagement issues.

 Unplanned absence rate